refractionPOINT/lce_doc/docs/sensor_installation/macOS_sensor_installation-latest.md

 - macOS version 10.9 to macOS 11 are supported
 - Supported on both Intel (64-bit) and Apple Silicon based hardware

+<a name="Using-MDM-Solutions"></a>
+## Using MDM Solutions

+See our document <a href="./macOS-MDM-configuration-profile.md">macOS Agent Installation with MDM Solutions<a> for the Mobile Device Management (MDM) Configuration Profile that can be used to deploy the LimaCharlie agent to an enterprise fleet.